You Don’t Need to Buy a Whole Bitcoin | Bitcoin Myths #6 | AllRoadsBitcoin

 Stack Sats: The Strategy Built on Divisibility

 On the Lightning Network (Bitcoin’s second-layer payment protocol), transactions can settle in a single satoshi.
 One hundred-millionth of a bitcoin.
-At $100,000 per bitcoin, that is one-thousandth of a cent.
-This makes true micropayments possible: paying per article, per minute of video, per API call.
+At a round $100,000 per bitcoin, that is about one-thousandth of a cent.
+This makes true micropayments possible.
+You can pay per article, per minute of video, or per API call.
 The satoshi’s divisibility is not just a retail convenience.
 It is infrastructure for a payment system that operates at a scale no traditional payment rail can reach.
 Source: Lightning Network

 What You Are Actually Buying When You Buy Bitcoin

-When you purchase $100 of Bitcoin at $100,000 per coin, here is what happens at the protocol level: 100,000 satoshis are recorded to your wallet address on the Bitcoin blockchain.
-Not a claim on a coin held somewhere.
+When you purchase $100 of Bitcoin, at a round $100,000 per bitcoin, here is what happens at the protocol level.
+100,000 satoshis are recorded to your wallet address on the Bitcoin blockchain.
+Not a claim on a bitcoin held somewhere.
 Not a fraction stored inside an exchange’s internal ledger.
 Satoshis, assigned to an address you control, written permanently to a public record.

 This matters for a specific reason.
 Self-custody of Bitcoin means holding the private key that controls an address.
 There is no concept of holding “part of a bitcoin” in some diminished sense.
 The network sees 100,000 satoshis as a complete, valid, spendable balance.
-You can send any portion of it to anyone.
-You can hold it indefinitely.
-No minimum holding requirement.
-No round-lot rule.
+You can send any portion of it to anyone, and you can hold it indefinitely.
+There is no minimum holding requirement and no round-lot rule.
 The protocol is indifferent to denomination size.

 Scarcity at the Satoshi Level

-Saifedean Ammous, in The Bitcoin Standard, identifies divisibility as one of the five essential properties of sound money, alongside portability, durability, recognizability, and scarcity.
+Saifedean Ammous, in The Bitcoin Standard, identifies divisibility as one of the five essential properties of sound moneyMoney whose supply cannot be easily inflated, so it holds its value over time., alongside portability, durability, recognizability, and scarcity.
 Bitcoin’s divisibility is eight decimal places enforced by software, not by metallurgy.
 Gold’s divisibility is bounded by what a mint can cut.
 There is no satoshi mint.
 The unit is already as small as the protocol defines, and the protocol defines it precisely.

 The Unit That Will Matter at Scale

 There are roughly 8 billion people on Earth.
 There are 21 million bitcoins.
-If Bitcoin becomes a monetary network used at global scale, the math is straightforward: whole-coin ownership will be rare.
+If Bitcoin becomes a monetary network used at global scale, whole-bitcoin ownership will be rare.
 Most participants will hold satoshis.
 The relevant question is not “can I afford a whole bitcoin?”
 It is “do I understand what I am accumulating, and do I hold the keys?”

 That question is worth examining carefully.
 The satoshi question has a simple answer.
 Buy any amount, own the satoshis, control the keys.
 The rest is a separate inquiry, and a worthwhile one.
 Start with why Bitcoin has value, and work from there.